Frequently Asked Questions

 Why can’t you talk to me about my daughter’s financial aid?
 Back to Top

 We are required by law to enforce FERPA requirements which state that we can only disclose information to the student unless written consent has been provided by the student to share information with someone else.
-The FERPA form is available online.
+The Authorization to Release Information (FERPA) form is available on the Registrar's web page.

 What is the difference between Federal Direct Subsidized and Unsubsidized Loans?
 Back to Top